shafiquejamal/rust-merkle-root-with-caching/README.md

 Get(uint key) string
 ```

 The `Insert` function adds a key/value pair to the trie rooted at the `TrieNode`.
-If the key already exists, the new value should replace the old value. in the trie.
+If the key already exists, the new value should replace the old value in the trie.
 The `Get` function returns the value for the given key or the empty string if the key is not in the trie node rooted at the `TrieNode`.

 For example, inserting pairs `(4, "foo")` and `(2, "bar")` in a trie node should decode the integers `4` and `2` into their binary representations (least significant bit first): `[0, 0, 1]` and `[0, 1]` respectively.
 The resulting trie looks like the following ("`-`" represents a node with an empty value):